boltcard/bolt-card-pos/README.md

 # simple-lnd-pos

-A super simple PoS with Bolt Card support.
+A super simple PoS with [Bolt Card](https://boltcard.org) support.
 Built in React Native.

-Connects to an LNBits backend with the LNDHub extension installed.
+Connects to an [LNBits](https://lnbits.com/) backend with the LNDHub extension installed.

-Polls for successful invoice payment.
+Polls for successful invoice payments.

 ## setup
 1. Install [LNBits](https://lnbits.com/) and connect it to your node, or use the LNBits demo server